About the Regional Event Fund

 Who can apply

-To be eligible to apply for any of the three streams of the Regional Event Fund, applicants must:
+To be eligible to apply for any of the three streams of the Regional Event Fund, applicants must agree or warrant that:

-• Be the event owner (i.e. own the rights to the event and hold the relevant approvals for the event)
+- Be the event owner (i.e. own the rights to the event and hold the relevant approvals for the event) at the time of application and contract

-• Be a sole trader, company, incorporated association, or trust entity
+- Be a sole trader, company, partnership, unincorporated and incorporated associations, or company trust entity

 Who can't apply